syl20bnr/spacemacs/doc/DOCUMENTATION.md

 Edition of lisp code is provided by [evil-lisp-state][].

-Every commands below will set the current state to `lisp state` where the commands can be repeated without pressing on <kbd>SPC m</kbd>.
+Some commands will set the current state to `lisp state` where different commands combo can be repeated without pressing on
+<kbd>SPC m</kbd>.

 When in `lisp state` the color of the mode-line changes to pink.